twhite96/good-first-issue-pod/about/index.md

 *Thanks for stopping in*.

-Just a podcast, living on the internet, about web dev news, that's never longer than 30 minutes.
+Just a podcast, living on the internet, about career-switching juniors that need some encouraging, and sometimes stern, words.
+Never longer than 30 minutes.

 Content by <a href="https://twitter.com/tiffanywhitedev">Tiffany White</a>